michelbeyrouty/michelbeyrouty/README.md

 ---

+### 👨‍💻 About Me:
-### 👨‍💻: About Me : A highly motivated and results-driven full stack engineer with 4+ years of experience delivering innovative and scalable solutions.
+A highly motivated and results-driven full stack engineer with 4+ years of experience delivering innovative and scalable solutions.
 Driven by a passion for excellence and a love of learning, constantly seeking new challenges and opportunities to grow and improve.

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.